Sterling rises vs euro with focus on Ukraine tensions and BoE speeches | Business

 - United Kingdom

-Sterling rose on Tuesday against the euro and edged lower versus the dollar as investors awaited speeches from Bank of England officials and watched for developments on the Russia-Ukraine crisis.
-Markets will pay attention to any comments from the BoE about the impact of the Ukraine conflict on its plans to hike interest rates as a surge in oil and other commodity prices has underpinned risks to growth, investors said.
+Sterling rose on Tuesday against the euro and fell versus a strengthening dollar as investors awaited speeches from Bank of England officials and watched for developments on the Russia-Ukraine crisis.
+Markets will pay attention to any comments from the BoE about the impact of the Ukraine conflict on its plans to hike interest rates as a surge in oil and other commodity prices has underpinned risks to Britain's economic growth, investors said.

 BoE members of the Monetary Policy Committee Michael Saunders and Catherine Mann are set to speak later in the day.
 "Since the news (about the conflict) broke, the market has been reassessing the pace of rate hikes from various G10 central banks including the BoE," said Jane Foley, head of FX Strategy at Rabobank in London.

 Money markets are currently pricing in 25 basis point rate increase from the BoE in March.
-Sterling rose 0.45% versus the euro at 83.215 pence by 1430 GMT, heading towards a three-week high of 83.07 pence last week.
-Versus a strengthening dollar, sterling edged 0.17% lower to $1.3398.
+Sterling rose 0.3% versus the euro to 83.36 pence by 1620 GMT, not far from a three-week high of 83.07 pence last week.
+Versus a strengthening dollar, sterling fell 0.6% to $1.3339.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)